kartonfarkas/api_docs/source/suite/customers/create_admin.rst

      -
      -

-Result data structure
+Result Data Structure
 ---------------------

 id: integer, where

  * the id is the internal identifier of the administrator

-Result example
+Result Example
 --------------

 .. code-block:: json